ecbrown7/ecbrown7.github.io/_posts/2022-06-25-evanbrown-project1-blog-post.md

 My first created function called ‘marketcap’ returns the marketcap for the user input ticker and date.
 I used this function to pull data on VLO marketcap from June 2020, 2021 and 2022 to explore trends over time.
 I plotted that data as shown below.
-VLO has clearly has an impressive run since 2020, increasing market cap year over year since then.
+VLO clearly has had an impressive run since 2020, increasing market cap year over year since then.

 ![](https://github.com/ecbrown7/stocks_vignette/raw/main/README_files/figure-gfmunnamed-chunk-6-1.png)